vaiper79/millennium_falcon_display/README.md

 # millennium_falcon_display

-These are the files used to develop and control the audio/lighting circuit I will use on my Bandai Millennium Falcon once I get it built.
+These are the files used to develop and control the audio/lighting circuit I will use on my Bandai Millennium Falcon scale model.

 The files should be fairly selfexplanatory in their naming, i.e. "soundtest.ino" was/is used to test all the sound pins on the audio card.